 The Norwegian government is doing their best to combat the pandemic.
 Well, mostly.
-The digital contact tracing initiative from the institute of public health is a clear exception.
+The digital contact tracing initiative, in the form of an app called “Smittestopp”, from the institute of public health is a clear exception.
 Dear government, a question arises: how do you expect to gain trust when at each important turn your decisions, actions and elusiveness only creates distance, suspicion and speculation ?

 You keep the source code closed.
 And defend this decision with arguments to the likes of security by obscurity, commerical interest, “we are not used to open sourcing” and an unsubstantiated fear of tech leakage to other not so nice governments.
 Weak at best !

 Be open, honest, collaborative and willing to share, gain trust.